Manage Competing Priorities!

 3. Manage expectations.

-This sets expectations for when you’ll get your work done.
-When expectations are sufficiently managed and communicated, you’ll be able to get a handle on the most critical tasks you need to complete.
+This sets expectations that you’ll get your work done.
+When expectations are effectively managed and communicatedyou’ll be able to focus on the most critical tasks you need to complete.

 When it comes to managing competing priorities, we know that reaching out to our bosses and coworkers is a significant first step.
 Next, it’s up to you to manage expectations by putting these priorities in writing.